kaka0910/HCL2020/README.md

 PRIS presents a large scale off-line handwritten Chinese character database-HCL2000 which will be made public available for the research community.
 The database contains 3,755 frequently used simplified Chinese characters written by 1,000 different subjects.

 # HCL2000-1000 Task
+We present a task about recognizition the writers' handwriting style.